Jachai Polite

-Jachai Dacuan Polite (born March 30, 1998) is an American football outside linebacker who is currently a free agent.
-He played college football at Florida.
-Polite has also been a member of the New York Jets, Seattle Seahawks, Los Angeles Rams, Toronto Argonauts and Edmonton Elks.
+Jachai Dacuan Polite (born March 30, 1998) is an American former professional football player who was a linebacker in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Florida Gators.
+Polite was a member of the New York Jets, Seattle Seahawks, Los Angeles Rams, Toronto Argonauts and Edmonton Elks.

-Early years
+Early life

 Polite attended Mainland High School in Daytona Beach, Florida.
 He recorded four sacks his senior season and 13 his junior year.
 He committed to the University of Florida to play college football.

 College career

 As a freshman at Florida in 2016, Polite played in 12 games and had 11 tackles and two sacks.
 As a sophomore in 2017, he played in seven games with four starts before suffering a season ending shoulder injury.
 He finished the year with 22 tackles and two sacks.
 He returned to Florida in 2018.
-On December 31, 2018, Polite announced that he would declare for the 2019 NFL Draft.
+On December 31, 2018, Polite announced that he would declare for the 2019 NFL draft.